viettrung9012/clean-code-series/chapter-08.md

 ## Clean Boundaries

-Good software designs accommodate change without huge investments and rework.
+Good software designs **accommodate change without huge investments and rework**.
 When we use code that is out of our control, special care must be taken to protect our investment and make sure future changes is not too costly.

 The code at the boundaries needs clear separation and tests that define expectations.
 We should avoid letting too much of our code know about the third-party particulars.
-It's better to depend on something we can control than on something that we don't control.
+It's better to **depend on something we can control than on something that we don't control**.

 This promotes internal consistent usage across the boundary and has fewer maintenance points when the third-party code changes.